 kubectl kots install garden-enterpriseand provide the required environment configuration through the admin console—a web application that runs locally.

-There's no need to worry though, aborting an installation and starting anew is easy as pie, and you can modify your environment configuration at any time.
+There's no need to worry though, aborting an installation and starting anew is possible with one click, and you can modify your environment configuration at any time.
 And if you're unsure of anything or have any questions, don't hesitate to reach out to your dedicated account manager.
 We're here to help 🙂

 Make sure you have all the required values for the environment configuration at hand.
 In particular you'll need to generate a public/private key pair.
 These keys will be provided to Garden Enterprise and Vault during the installation process.